 You don’t have to be a scientist.
 But you do need to become familiar with some terms and facts that will make it a lot easier for you to know if what is being said is true, false, or a half truth.

-Is a Hybrid Seed Genetically Modified?
+Is a Hybrid Seed for Gardens Genetically Modified?
 (NO!)

 I’ve come across articles so slanted towards heirlooms they even imply that hybrids are GMOs (or genetically modified).
 They most definitely are NOT.
 As a matter of fact, you can put your mind at rest immediately.
 Even if a garden seed company doesn’t state that they don’t sell genetically modified seed, rest assured THEY DO NOT.